GrantBirki/errbot/README.md

 <h2 align="center">errbot</h1>
 <p align="center">
-  A Dicord chatbot that is easy to deploy and build upon
+  A chatbot that is easy to deploy and build upon - It can do literally anything
 </p>

 <p align="center">